abin-karukappallil/Api-Fuel-price/README.md

 ```bash
 http://localhost:8080/api/fuel-price
 ```
-### Upcoming Features
+## Upcoming Features

 Here are some planned enhancements and additional features for future releases:

-**Region-Wise Price List:** Expand the API to support querying fuel prices for multiple regions.
-Users will be able to retrieve fuel prices based on specific locations or regions.
+-**Region-Wise Price List:** Expand the API to support querying fuel prices for multiple regions.
+Users will be able to
+                             retrieve fuel prices based on specific locations or regions.

 ## License
 This project is licensed under the MIT License.